 It is highly desirable that the source driving the ADC CLK pin only drive that pin.
-However, if that source is used to drive other things, each driven pin should be a.c. terminated with a series RC to ground, as shown in Figure 38, such that the resistor value is equal to the characteristic impedance of the clock line and the capacitor value is where $t{PD}$ is the signal propagation rate down the clock line, "L" is the line length and $Z{O}$ is the characteristic impedance of the clock line.
+However, if that source is used to drive other things, each driven pin should be a.c. terminated with a series RC to ground, as shown in Figure 36, such that the resistor value is equal to the characteristic impedance of the clock line and the capacitor value is where t{PD} is the signal propagation rate down the clock line, "L" is the line length and Z{D} is the characteristic impedance of the clock line.
 This termination should be as close as possible to the ADC clock pin but beyond it as seen from the clock source.
-Typical $t{PD}$ is about 150 ps/inch (60 ps/cm) on FR-4 board material.
-The units of "L" and $t{PD}$ should be the same (inches or centimeters).
+Typical tpD is about 150 ps/inch (60 ps/cm) on FR-4 board material.
+The units of "L" and t{PD} should be the same (inches or centimeters).

-$$C \ge \frac{4 \times t{PD} \times L}{Z{o}}$$ (6)
+$$C \ge \frac{4 \times t{PD} \times L}{Z{o}} \tag{6}$$

 The duty cycle of the clock signal can affect the performance of the A/D Converter.
-Because achieving a precise duty cycle is difficult, the ADC12DL065 has a Duty Cycle Stabilizer which can be enabled using the DF/DCS pin.
-It is designed to maintain performance over a clock duty cycle range of 20% to 80% at 65 MSPS.
-The Duty Cycle Stabilizer circuit requires a fast clock edge to produce the internal clock, which is the reason for the rise and fall time requirement listed in the specifications table.
+Because achieving a precise duty cycle is difficult, the ADC14L040 has a Duty Cycle Stabilizer which can be enabled using the DF/DCS pin.
+It is designed to maintain performance over a clock duty cycle range of 20% to 80%.